 - Identifier of the user’s hardware:

-Software-related tags provide context about your application’s software.
+Software-related attributes provide context about your application’s software.

 - Parameters an operation was called with: